MAKING YOUR APP CROSS 1 BILLION DOWNLOADS

 Sanket Patel

-Sanket Patel is the co-founder of Digicorp with two decades of experience in the Healthtech industry.
-He has extensive knowledge in strategic business planning, business development, product design & development, and forming strategic partnerships.
-He has played a pivotal role in shaping successful ventures such as TechSoup, Jetpacked, Cricheroes, Petpooja, and Rejig.
+Sanket Patel is the co-founder of Digicorp with 20+ years of experience in the Healthtech industry.
+Over the years, he has used his business, strategy, and product development skills to form and grow successful partnerships with the thought leaders of the Healthcare spectrum.
+He has played a pivotal role on projects like EHR, QCare+, Exercise Buddy, and MePreg and in shaping successful ventures such as TechSoup, Cricheroes, and Rejig.
 In addition to his professional achievements, he is an avid road-tripper, trekker, tech enthusiast, and film buff.

 • Posted on September 28, 2020

-Sanket Patel is the co-founder of Digicorp with two decades of experience in the Healthtech industry.
-He has extensive knowledge in strategic business planning, business development, product design & development, and forming strategic partnerships.
-He has played a pivotal role in shaping successful ventures such as TechSoup, Jetpacked, Cricheroes, Petpooja, and Rejig.
+Sanket Patel is the co-founder of Digicorp with 20+ years of experience in the Healthtech industry.
+Over the years, he has used his business, strategy, and product development skills to form and grow successful partnerships with the thought leaders of the Healthcare spectrum.
+He has played a pivotal role on projects like EHR, QCare+, Exercise Buddy, and MePreg and in shaping successful ventures such as TechSoup, Cricheroes, and Rejig.
 In addition to his professional achievements, he is an avid road-tripper, trekker, tech enthusiast, and film buff.

 Stay In Touch - Digicorp